onetapbeyond/gen_metrics/bench/README.md

 Again, the answer is revealed by the differences in the `rate-of-calls` within the pipeline and how those differences impact on the `rate-of-throughput`.

 For the `traced-pipeline` tests the `synchronous: true` option was activated.
-Therefore, the `GenStage.call/3` function used to push each of the 2.0 million messages into the GenStage producer for the pipeline.
+Therefore, the `GenStage.call/3` function used to push each of the 2.0 million messages into the GenStage producer for the pipeline were monitored.
 This significantly increased the `rate-of-calls` being monitored by GenMetrics.
 The `traced-pipeline [max-demand: 1]` test also suffered from a high rate-of-calls within its pipeline for all of the reasons detailed in the previous benchmark.

 ## GenMetrics + BEAM Garbage Collection